 Misdemeanor Criminal Defense Lawyer in Dallas

 If you have been charged with a misdemeanor, you need an experienced misdemeanor criminal defense lawyer.
 We want to help you!
-Our Dallas County misdemeanor criminal defense attorneys can represent and defend you against any Texas Misdemeanor Charge, not only in Dallas County, but also in Collin, Tarrant, Ellis, Rockwall, and Denton County.
+Our Dallas misdemeanor attorneys can represent and defend you against any Texas Misdemeanor Charge, not only in Dallas County, but also in Collin, Tarrant, Ellis, Rockwall, and Denton County.

 At Berlof & Newton, P.C., we will aggressively defend you, and use every lawful means possible to get you the best possible outcome in your case.
 If you have been charged with a misdemeanor in Dallas, Ellis, Rockwall, Tarrant, Denton, or Collin County, you need a criminal defense lawyer who is knowledgeable about misdemeanor criminal defense representation.
 Look no further.
-The criminal defense attorneys in Dallas at Berlof & Newton, P.C. can help.
+The Dallas misdemeanor attorneys at Berlof & Newton, P.C. can help.
 Call us now @ 214.827.2800 or use the contact form on this website.
 Our Dallas bail bond attorney can not only represent them in court, but also post their bond, and help them get out of jail… FAST!